great-northern-diver/loon/website/md/learn_display_graph.md

 # Graph

-* `loon`'s Graphs are defined by a list of node names, the from-to list of node names that define the edges and a Boolean value whether the graph is directed or not.
-This translates into the states `nodes`, `from`, `to`, and `isDirected`.
+* A (mathematical) graph in `loon` is defined by a list of node names, the from-to list of node names that define the edges and a Boolean value whether the graph is directed or not.
+This translates into the states `nodes`, `from`, `to` and `isDirected`.

+* The graph layout is defined with the `x` and `y` states.

 * Get the state names with